EyasuTeshome/shifttracker/job-search/intro-to-job-search-v4.md

 It's time to focus on using these skills and application materials to get a job as a software developer and Microverse is here to ensure you have the tools and structure you need to succeed.

 In this lesson we will go over what you should expect from the next segment of the Microverse program: job searching.

+**Please complete the test-your-knolwedge quiz that appears at the bottom of this lesson to ensure you understand how the job searching modules work.**

 ### Why is job searching important?